buggymaytricks/ECSIP-botnet-sim-and-analysis/README.md

 - `DoS`: HTTP flood on target server
 - `net_scan`: Scans the network in which the bot is connected and sends the hosts that are up.
 (Not accurate)
 - `port_scan`: Scans common ports on hosts that are up
-- `brute_force`: Can perform bruteforce operations on SSH/FTP/HTTP
+- `brute_force`: Can perform bruteforce operations on SSH/FTP/HTTP-LOGIN
-- `stealer`: Steals known credentials from Linux-(Fails to steal browser creds), on Windows only steals browser creds only for chromium based browserss
+- `stealer`: Steals known secrets/credentials from Linux-(Fails to steal browser creds), on Windows only steals browser creds (only for chromium based browsers)
 - `spyware`: Gets clipboard as well as captures screenshots

 ---